canyala/Canyala.Mercury/README.md

 The same basic Parser base class is used to implement both terse turtle and sparql engines.
 An other interesting candidate for a Mercury Parser based implementation is Lua script.

-Mercury is the roman name of the greek god hermes, who has winged feet and delivers information.
+Mercury is the roman name of the greek god Hermes, who has winged feet and delivers information.
 Mercury was also the name of the initial NASA program.

 ## 2023-02-17
 - Builds OK, all tests OK, moved sparql production lamdbas into an inner private Productions class to create a scope for the production rules.